firedrakeproject/Irksome/demos/cahnhilliard/demo_cahnhilliard.py.rst

   M \lambda \nabla c \cdot n &= 0 \quad {\rm on} \ \Gamma

-Since we have a nonlinear problem that must be solved at each time step, there is no performance penalty to using a direct method with an adaptive time stepper.
+For simplicity, we'll use a direct solver at each time step.

 Boilerplate imports::